Previous dayApril 19, 2026Next day

 10.0 km---✓ ReviewedUSGS →

-This magnitude 4.8 event was detected south of the Kermadec Islands on April 19, 2026, with origin time 19:54 UTC.
-The event originated approximately 10.0 km below the surface, classifying it as shallow crustal.
-The epicenter is at -32.379°, -178.130°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Reports of a magnitude 4.8 earthquake south of the Kermadec Islands came in on April 19, 2026 at 19:54 UTC.
+This was a shallow crustal earthquake, focused at 10.0 km depth.
+Geolocation places the event at -32.379°N, -178.130°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.8 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-19